Oscario0/LeanBisection/README.md

 1. **Validate bounds**: Check that `a < b` and `f(a)` and `f(b)` have opposite signs
 2. **Iterate**: Repeatedly bisect the interval `[a,b]` at the midpoint
-3. **Converge**: Stop when the interval is smaller than tolerance or function value is near zero
+3. **Converge**: Stop when the interval is smaller than tolerance or function value is near and/or equal zero
-4. **Handle errors**: Return appropriate error messages for invalid inputs

-### Algorithm Properties

-- **Guaranteed convergence**: Always finds a root if one exists in the interval
-- **Predictable iterations**: At most `⌈log₂((b-a)/tolerance)⌉` steps
-- **Robust**: Works for any continuous function, no derivatives needed
-- **Simple**: Easy to understand and implement correctly

 ## Goals

-This implementation demonstrates:
-- Clean, readable Lean 4 code for numerical algorithms
-- Practical Float-based computation
-- Proper error handling and result types
-- Self-contained example with built-in tests
+This implementation aims at performing practical and complex numerical computations in Lean and ensure results formally verified without a "human-in-the-loop"

 ## Future Work

-Potential extensions:
-- **Formal proofs**: Add mathematical verification of correctness
-- **Generic types**: Extend beyond Float to other numeric types
+- **Generic types**: Currently extending the code beyond Floats to handle other numeric types
+- **Formal proofs**: Add mathematical verification using proofs for code correctness
-- **Performance**: Optimize for larger-scale computations
+- **Performance**: Optimize for faster execution
-- **Integration**: Connect with Mathlib's analysis library

 ## Requirements

 - **Lean 4**: Any recent version (tested with v4.25.0-rc2)
 - **Lake**: For package management
-- **No external dependencies**: Pure Lean implementation